-(a) This adjustment reflects the incurrence of indebtedness of approximately \$10.2 billion, consisting of \$2.0 billion of Term Loan Facility and \$8.2 billion of senior notes, expected to be issued in connection with the Spin-Off.
-The debt maturities being considered range from two years to thirty years with an estimated weighted average interest rate of approximately 5.6%.
-Total deferred debt issuance costs associated with such indebtedness are estimated at \$65 million, which will be amortized to Interest and other financial charges - net over the terms of the respective instruments and are reflected as a reduction to Long-term borrowings.
-We expect that we may issue approximately \$4.0 billion of such indebtedness directly to GE, as partial consideration for certain assets contributed to us in connection with the Spin-Off, and that GE will exchange such indebtedness for an equivalent principal amount of GE's indebtedness.
-In addition, we expect to make a cash distribution of approximately \$4.9 billion of additional debt proceeds to GE concurrently with the Spin-Off, with the remaining proceeds of approximately \$1.3 billion to be held by us in Cash, cash equivalents, and restricted cash.
+(a) This adjustment reflects the incurrence of indebtedness of \$10.25 billion, consisting of \$2.0 billion of Term Loan Facility and \$8.25 billion of senior notes, issued in connection with the Spin-Off.
+The debt maturities range from two years to thirty years with an estimated weighted average interest rate of approximately 5.5%.
+Total original issue discount and deferred debt issuance costs associated with such indebtedness are \$52 million, which will be amortized to Interest and other financial charges - net over the terms of the respective instruments and are reflected as a reduction to Long-term borrowings.
+We issued \$4.0 billion of such indebtedness directly to GE, as partial consideration for certain assets that will be contributed to us in connection with the Spin-Off, and GE exchanged such indebtedness for an equivalent principal amount of GE's indebtedness.
+In addition, we made a cash distribution of \$4.2 billion to GE and expect to make a further cash distribution of approximately \$0.75 billion of additional debt proceeds to GE concurrently with the Spin-Off, with the remaining proceeds of \$1.3 billion to be held by us in Cash, cash equivalents, and restricted cash.
 We expect that GE will use the proceeds of such indebtedness to pay off GE obligations.
-The value and terms of such indebtedness and related capital structure remain under review and will be finalized prior to the Spin-Off.
+GE HealthCare's capital structure remains under review and will be finalized prior to the Spin-Off.
 See "Management's Discussion and Analysis of Financial Conditions and Results of Operations-Liquidity and Capital Resources" for additional details.